JanneMattila/AzureDatacenterIPOrNo/README.md

 }
 ```

-If IP cannot be be parsed of there is some other error then you get following response:
+If IP cannot be be parsed of there is some other error then you get following response (with `400 BadRequest` as HTTP Status):
 ```json
 {
     "error": "IPAddress Validation failed."